sischei/global_solution_yale19/README.md

 01.14.2018 | 09:00 - 10:20 am | Introduction to Global solution methods and a crash course to Python
 01.16.2018 | 09:00 - 10:20 am | Introduction to Sparse Grids and Adaptive Sparse Grids
 01.18.2018 | 09:00 - 10:20 am | Dynamic Programming and Time Iteration with Sparse Grids
-01.23.2018 | 09:00 - 10:20 am | Introduction Machine Learning (supervised and unsupervised machine learning), and basics on Gaussian Process Regression
+01.23.2018 | 09:00 - 10:20 am | Introduction to Machine Learning (supervised and unsupervised machine learning), and basics on Gaussian Process Regression
 01.28.2018 | 09:00 - 10:20 am | Gaussian Process Regression (part II), Bayesian Gaussian Mixture Models.
 01.30.2018 | 09:00 - 10:20 am | Dimension-reduction with the active subspace method.
 Solving dynamic models on high-dimensional, (irregularly-shaped) state spaces